nstuyvesant/baldr/README.md

 2. Generate a PDF from each

 3. Email PDF to list of addresses in emailRecipients property

+4. Create bash shell script to start node and request [http://localhost:3000](http://localhost:3000) via curl once a day using cron

 [express]: https://img.shields.io/badge/expressjs-4.16.3-blue.svg
 [express-url]: http://expressjs.com